12traits/ingestion-api-specs/source/index.html.md

 [https://sandbox.api.12traits.com](https://sandbox.api.12traits.com)

-- Use the Sandbox endpoint and Sandbox API Keys during the implementation phase.
+- Use the Sandbox endpoint during the implementation phase.
-- Switch to the Production endpoint and Production API Keys once the testing is completed.
+- Switch to the Production endpoint once the testing is completed.

 # Authentication